wlonk/arcadia/rules/change_and_growth.rst

    Book.
 These give an extra little set of rules and maybe extend your Marks list or unlock more spells?
 These should all be magic-oriented, for sure.

+   Actually, on consideration, "the magician" is all wrong.
+They should all be Aurate magicians who you are like: the Prospero, the Merlin, the Morgana, the Faustus.
+They give you different ways to learn spells, different relationships with fairies and goblins, different relationships with the land.
+Maybe even some only-you-can-cast-this spells.

    Maybe these could be for places/houses/families, too.